“Feel My Joy!” and Other Intentions Behind Japanese Omiyage

 3. Don’t think you’re exempt!

-It’s easy to think that because you’re a foreigner you’re excused from attending to this ancient ritual (ok, maybe not so ancient).
+It’s easy to think that because you’re a foreigner you’re excused from attending to this ritual.

 But embracing this gesture will absolutely go the extra mile in your relationships.
 It is so worth it.